OfficeDev/office-js-docs-pr/reference/shared/officeauth.md

 # Office Auth Namespace (JavaScript API for Office)

-The Office Auth namespace, Office.context.auth, provides a method that you can use to enable the Office host to obtain and access token to your add-in and, indirectly, enable the add-in to access the signed-in user's Microsoft Graph data without requiring the user to sign in a second time.
+The Office Auth namespace, Office.context.auth, provides a method that allows the Office host to obtain and access the add-in token.
+Indirectly, enable the add-in to access the signed-in user's Microsoft Graph data without requiring the user to sign in a second time.

 ## Methods